-Recommendation 19: It is recommended that the Town consider its options for achieving long-term park needs within its defined Strategic Growth Areas, keeping in mind that its Achieved Parkland Target within these areas is a longterm objective, based on land area, that must be balanced against achieving the Town's Parkland Target of 2.2 hectares per 1,000 people, which is a population-based target.
+Recommendation 17: It is recommended that the Town consider its options for achieving long-term park needs within its defined Strategic Growth Areas, keeping in mind that its Achieved Parkland Target of 12 percent of the gross land area, within these areas is a long-term objective based on land area and the timing of development, that must be balanced against achieving the Town-wide Active Parkland Target of 2.2 hectares per 1,000 people.

 Land costs and population growth estimates within the Strategic Growth Areas will require that the Town acquire parkland outside of the Strategic Growth Areas, and may require that the Town utilize acquisition tools other than just those tools provided under the Planning Act.

-The key is to identify a parkland dedication/cashin-lieu standard that is fair and consistent within the Town's Strategic Growth Areas; a standard that is not a substantive barrier to ongoing investment and intensification initiatives, a standard that delivers an appropriate urban parkland system, and a standard that provides cash-in-lieu to the Town to acquire lands to augment the supply of parkland, or to improve existing parkland resources on a Town-wide basis.
+The key is to identify a parkland dedication/cashin-lieu standard that is fair and consistent within the Town's Strategic Growth Areas; a standard that is not a substantive barrier to ongoing investment and intensification initiatives, a standard that delivers an appropriate Urban Parkland System, and a standard that provides cash-in-lieu to the Town to acquire lands to augment the supply of parkland, or to improve existing parkland resources on a Town-wide basis.

-There are a number of important Town-building objectives at play here.
-First, what is considered to be a robust, diverse and flexible urban parkland system; second, what is a fair and consistent methodology to calculate parkland dedication/cash-in-lieu contributions; and, third, how does the Town leverage its the overall Parkland Target and build upon the concept of "a campus of parks".
+There are a number of important Town-building objectives at play.
+First, what is considered to be a robust, diverse and flexible Urban Parkland System?
+Second, what is a fair and consistent methodology to calculate parkland dedication/cash-in-lieu contributions?
+Third, how does the Town leverage its the overall Town-wide Active Parkland Target and build upon the concept of "a campus of parks".

-To consider defining just what a robust, diverse and flexible urban parkland system is, a number of urban "downtowns" from across North America were reviewed to understand just how much parkland is provided.

-Appendix VII is a summary of research on the urban parkland systems of a number of urban centres in Canada and in the United States, as summarized in the table that follows:
+To consider defining just what a robust, diverse and flexible Urban Parkland System is, a number of urban "downtowns" from across North America were reviewed to understand just how much parkland is provided.
+Appendix VII is a summary of research on the Urban Parkland Systems of a number of urban centres in Canada and in the United States, as summarized in the table that follows: